DaniyalAhmadSE/ChopperChopper/README.md

 # ChopperChopper
-A retro style chopper platformer created with Winforms
+A retro-style chopper platformer created with Winforms